 In the little free time Advisory Solution Consultant Dany M. has, she volunteers to mentor underserved learners to become expert users of the Now Platform.
 She’s also the co-lead of the charitable giving committee for Canada.

-This year, Dany helped organize three food security-related events that took place in Calgary, Vancouver, and Toronto.
+This year, Dany helped organise three food security-related events that took place in Calgary, Vancouver, and Toronto.

 At the Toronto event, Dany’s team of 16 ServiceNow employees helped the Ask Foundation package hot meals from restaurants and deliver them to people in need throughout the city.
 Her goal was for Canadian employees to log 800 volunteer hours in October.
 They exceeded 900.